 Everyone loves marble, there’s always been huge demand for it and they’re almost always on-trend.
 It looks nice, goes well with many different other colours, and there’s a lot of different patterns and shades you can chose from.
 From large strikes to wide splashes there’s a lot you can do with these tiles, but it’s important to not go too wild as if there's too much colour in the room it can make the design seem overcrowded as there’s so much going on.
 With that said there’s not many colours that don’t go with white, you could create a nice contrast between light and dark, or you can go all bright with white walls as well (great way of livening up a room).

 You can’t go wrong with beige it’s another example of a neutral universal colour, you can create some really pleasant rustic vibes with it if you introduce some other darker earthy tones like a brown.
 Or you can make the room vibrant by adding some lighter and brighter colours like white keeping your design sweet and simple.
-There aren’t many colours or shades that don’t blend well with beige, it’s main benefit is it’s such a neutral colour.
+It's one of our greatest kitchen floor ideas as there aren’t many colours or shades that don’t blend well with beige, it’s main benefit is it’s such a neutral colour.
 But some generalised interior design advice is to not have too many colours in a room, it can make it seem too busy and cluttered.
 Our Quina Beige tile, is a great example of beige’s neutrality, it’s not too bright and not too dark allowing to avoid colour clashes.

 Wanting a stylish kitchen?
 Then patterned tiles are the way forward for you.
 With many different patterns to choose from you’re bound to find a design that you love.
 Thanks to the array of colours that are often in their designs you’re able to use them as foundations for building an aesthetic in your kitchen, basing your wall colours or furniture and fixtures colours around them.
 And if the colour scheme does get a bit crazy patterned tiles do an amazing job at grounding a colour scheme.
 Our Durham tile Is a great example of an eye-catching design, or our Brighton tile and it’s blue markings will definitely turn heads while adding a variety of colour.